-Nursing@USC is the first program of its kind to integrate nursing and social work practice.
-The curriculum explores the intersection of the two fields, preparing nurses to deliver high-quality medical care while considering the social determinants that affect health and well-being.
+Nursing@USC prepares nurses to deliver high-quality health care while considering the social determinants that affect health and well-being.
 Coursework encompasses health promotion and education, disease prevention, physical assessment and diagnosis, pathophysiology and pharmacology, and illness management.

 Some students may also be required to complete a bridge course before beginning the program.
 The 2-credit preparatory course will be required for admitted students who have one or more of the following:

 - A grade of C+ or lower in undergraduate anatomy and physiology

 - A grade of C+ or lower in undergraduate microbiology and chemistry

 - A cumulative average grade of C+ or lower in undergraduate science courses